AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 diagnostics, for example, are only produced in absence of enclosing statement or decision level violation.

-See the :ref:`mcdc-examples` section that follows for a few illustrations of these points.
+See the :ref:`mcdc-examples` section of this chapter for a few illustrations of these points.

 .. _mcdc-variants: